 Clearly, the time is coming where the quality of care will depend on the size of your portfolio, if it doesn't already.
 Many people already simply say no to buying medications when they have to choose between meds and food or the mortgage.

 These emerging specialty drugs could price out even some with very good insurance.
 The move toward tier pricing, where the consumer pays more for the most expensive "Tier 4" drugs means patients will increasingly be responsible for more of their costs.

-A friend of mine's several years ago cancer treatment (He's on Medicare) ran $1.3 million.
+A friend of mine's cancer treatment (he's on Medicare) ran $1.3 million.
 Our system cannot maintain this economic burden.
-If politicians can't stand up to the cartel and lower the prices of drugs, doctors' fees, hospital stays, medical devices themselves, and allow the government to negociate drug contracts, which drug companies have prevented, they will have nowhere else to shift the cost other than to patients.
+If politicians can't stand up to the cartel and lower the prices of drugs, doctors' fees, hospital stays, medical devices themselves, and allow the government to negociate drug contracts, they will have nowhere else to shift the cost other than to patients.

-Of course I may die in my sleep instead in Mexico.
-Even if all my fears prove unfounded, the decision to come to Mexico will have been the right one, having made my demise more likely happen under a beach palapa with a piña colada in my hand rather than a bottle of Cymbalta.
+Even if all my fears prove unfounded and I die in my sleep in Mexico, the decision to come to Mexico will have been the right one, having made my demise more likely to happen under a beach palapa with a piña colada in my hand rather than a bottle of Cymbalta.

 Related Links: Prescription drug prices are rising like no other industry and here are five reasons why, both articles by Money magazine.

 America's most expensive drugs and how much they cost in Mexico - Ventanas Mexico